 Where: Old Georgetown Morgue, 5000 E Marginal Way S, Seattle

 Pike Place Market ghost tours are not Halloween-only events, but October brings out an extra creepy factor to the tours.
 What haunted house could be better than real ghosts in a real location?
-The tour explores Pike Place Market, which originally housed the city's first mortuary, and focuses on telling the stories of the haunts rumored to hang around this landmark.
+The 75-minute tour explores Pike Place Market, which originally housed the city's first mortuary, and focuses on telling the stories of the haunts rumored to hang around this landmark.
+This is a great "haunted" experience for those who like to get into the spirit without the boo scares.

 Where: Starts at 1410 Post Alley

-More than one haunt falls under Hell's Gateway—including their Hell's Gateway haunted house at the address below, Dark Nightmare, and an insanely frightening, 18+ only, 1.5-hour experience called Real Fear.
-Not for anyone but die-hard haunted house fans.
+More than one haunt falls under Hell's Gateway—including their Hell's Gateway haunted house (a mix of a haunted house and an escape room experience), Dark Nightmare, and an insanely frightening, 18+ only, 1.5-hour experience called Real Fear.
+Not for anyone but die-hard haunted house fans as waivers are required for some of Hell's Gateway's haunts.
+For those who want the haunts to go easy on them, you can purchase a Heaven Hallow.
+Likewise, for those who want a little extra fright, purchase a Demon Ring and the haunts will up the ante on you.

 This unique haunted attraction takes visitors along a trail in the woods to a haunted house, both parts of the haunted evening have monsters waiting to jump out at you.
 Unlike most of the local haunted houses, this one is billed as family friendly, and yet it's not really for young children.
 It's recommended kids be 10 years or older and be okay with a creepy and scary experience (there are no refunds if you have to leave early).